wtarreau/cebtree/README.md

    }
 ```

+## Porting from EBTree

+Porting from EBTree may be done using the "immediate" API (`cebXX_imm_YY`) and
+placing the key immediately after the `ceb_node`.
+It is suggested to place
+comments in the structures indicating that the two are expected to be located
+next to each other.
+It also allows to reuse generic functions designed to work
+on generic nodes of different structures (e.g. sorting functions).
+Alternately,
+using the "item" API is more natural and flexible but will require a little bit
+more adaptation.
+In this case, given that the node and key members will be
+named as macro arguments and will not immediately appear as being struct
+members, it is suggested to use non-ambiguous terms to name them.
+For example
+one should favor `guid_node` and `guid_key` over `guid` or `node` and `key`.
+Normally when porting from EBTree the key member will not exist as it used to
+be accessed under the node, so it is the right opportunity to assign it a clear
+name.
+However it sometimes happens that this key was duplicated (e.g. a GUID
+key could also have appeared as `id`) and that the renaming is not welcome due
+to exposed API or too much code to change.
+In that case it can be wise to
+rename only the node to match the key name (e.g. `id_node`) and use a comment
+on both to indicate what the node indexes and what indexes the ID.

+One difficulty that will sometimes be met is that EBTree can delete a node
+regardless of the tree it belongs to, since it's possible to walk in every
+direction.
+With cebtrees it is needed to know the root, and this might require
+some code adaptations to figure the proper root and pass it down the code.

+Alignment will change due to the node's size, so it's important to detect newly
+created holes using `pahole`, and possibly move the key around to plug them.
+Benchmarks are often important, as replacing critical nodes doing only insert/
+delete operations may end up being slower, then the case must be arbitered
+between RAM savings and CPU savings when both cannot be achieved together.

 ## Limitations and future improvements

 Relative addressing is not yet implemented but is in progress.
 This is handy to